Canning Peppers

 - Canning Salt – optional

-The next step is to remove the skins.
 Cut 3-4 slits just through the skin of each pepper.
-Place peppers on a cookie sheet and roast in a hot oven (400 degrees F) or under the broiler for 6-8 minutes, turning to roast all sides.
-When you see the skins blister, they are done.
-Place peppers in a pan and cover with a damp cloth to cool.
-This keeps them moist and easier to peel.
+Place them on a cookie sheet and roast in a hot oven (400 degrees F) or under the broiler for 6-8 minutes, turning to roast all sides if needed.
+When you see the skins darken and blister, they are done.

-When cool enough to handle, peel each pepper.
+When cool enough to handle, peel off the skins.
 Flatten whole peppers by cutting down one side and open up the pepper.
-You may also chop peppers or cut into rings.

 Add ½ teaspoon of salt to each pint jar, if desired.
 Fill jars loosely with peppers and add boiling water, leaving 1-inch head space.